sarves/thamizhilip/index.md

 ## POS tagging
 There are several POS tagsets available for Tamil.
-Thamizhilip can tag using either University POS (UPOS) tagset or Amrita POS tagset.
+Thamizhilip can tag using either [University POS (UPOS)](https://universaldependencies.org/u/pos/) tagset or Amrita POS tagset.
-The following example show the **complete** example for POS tagging.
+The following example show a **complete** example for POS tagging.

 ```markdown
 from thamizhilip import tamil